2024 Yemen migrant boat disaster: Refugee status as partial solution

-Many of those fleeing Ethiopia have been given refugee status by the United Nations High Commissioner for Refugees (UNHCR)and the UN has repeatedly urged European countries to collaborate on providing refugees equitable long-term care.Within the Horn of Africa, the International Rescue Committee has been working in Ethiopia since the year 2000 and Somalia since 1981.
+Many of those fleeing Ethiopia have been given refugee status by the United Nations High Commissioner for Refugees (UNHCR) and the UN has repeatedly urged European countries to collaborate on providing refugees equitable long-term care.
+Within the Horn of Africa, the International Rescue Committee has been working in Ethiopia since the year 2000 and Somalia since 1981.
 Those seeking asylum must undergo refugee status determination (RSD) which takes into account criteria such as personal circumstances and country of origin information.
 Any person who migrates for reasons other than a fear of being persecuted or facing violence from their country of origin will not be permitted refugee status.
 For this reason, many are calling for a holistic approach that can bring support to those who are struggling economically or not receiving healthcare.

 Funding cuts

 Funding for healthcare interventions, sustainable development, and refugee resettlement has been significantly cut by the Trump Administration starting in January 2025.
 This was echoed by similar cuts in Germany, the United Kingdom and France, having previously made up a majority of the total funding towards official development in sub-Saharan Africa.
 The United States also withdrew from the World Health Organization on January 20, 2025, having previously been responsible for one fifth of funding, and made cuts to the World Food Programme and UNHCR.
-Progress in combatting the major challenges present in Ethiopia, Somalia, Eritrea, and Djibouti has stagnated as of October of 2025 as a result of these cuts.
-The IOM reported that migration from the Horn of Africa to the Arabian Peninsula increased by 34% from January to June of 2025 and attributes this increase to worsened economic and health related concerns for countries in the region.
+Progress in combatting the major challenges present in Ethiopia, Somalia, Eritrea, and Djibouti has stagnated as of October 2025 as a result of these cuts.
+The IOM reported that migration from the Horn of Africa to the Arabian Peninsula increased by 34% from January to June 2025 and attributes this increase to worsened economic and health related concerns for countries in the region.